Ghini/ghini.desktop/doc/use_cases-jbq.rst

-     Once you choose or create the conctact information, this section deploys more options, here you can edit the specified region, where you can choose the country of origin, and an specific location within the region, georeferencing information and collector name.
+     Once you choose or create the conctact information, this section deploys more options, here you can edit the specified region, where you can choose the country of origin, and an specific location within the region, georeferencing information (including the GPS data), habitat description collector name.
 For the last one, I recommend also to write the specific data next to the collector name (eg. Luis Baquero 11/10/2016).

  ..  admonition::  Donated, bought or confiscated plants
       :class: toggle